ArnaudBuchholz/reserve/samples/static/README.md

 # Static examples

-This sample shows file mapping features of REserve.
+These samples show static file serving with REserve and different tools

 ## How to start

 * `npm install`
-* `node reserve` to see how to server static pages
-* `node express` the same static pages served with express
-* `npx reserve --config basic_authent.json` uses a custom handler to implement basic authentication (just use the name `arnaud`)
+* `npm start`

+Each server will listen on its own port, console logs will tell you where to connect.

 ## How to use

-Once started a message will tell you where to connect.
+Once started, you may use `autocannon` to evaluate performances.

+For instance : `npx autocannon http://localhost:8080` to get performances of `reserve`